Yaw-VR/yaw-vr.github.io/docs/hardware/peripherals.md

 # USB Peripherals

-Connect your USB peripherals by plugging them into the available USB ports at the rear of the simulator.
+Connect your USB peripherals by plugging them into the available USB ports at the rear of the Yaw 2/3 simulator.
 To access them on your computer, set up the [Virtualhere](../../software/virtualhere.md) client, which allows you to access connected devices as if they were physically plugged into your PC.

 ## Using a Powered USB Hub